savvar9991/monobera/.github/CONTRIBUTING.md

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of this repo will generally not be accepted (we totally agree with the reasons outline in this [Ruby on Rails pull request](https://github.com/rails/rails/pull/13771#issuecomment-32746700)).
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of this repo will generally not be accepted (we totally agree with the reasons outlined in this [Ruby on Rails pull request](https://github.com/rails/rails/pull/13771#issuecomment-32746700)).

 <!-- #### **Do you intend to add a new feature or change an existing one?**